Auto Parts Ecommerce Website Domain Name Ideas

 Remember to Focus On .com and .net

-There are a lot of new TLDs (like .parts, .ecom, .bargains) that seem very promising.
-The trouble with these new TLDs is that most consumers aren’t familiar with them.
-A recent survey found that only 30% of US consumers were aware of the fact that there are a bunch of new TLDs.
+There are a lot of unconventional TLDs (like .parts, .ecom, .bargains) that might seem like a good idea.
+The trouble with these unconventional TLDs is that most consumers aren’t familiar with them.
+A consumer survey found that only 30% of people in the US were aware of the these TLDs.